Importance sampling for a simple Markovian intensity model using subsolutions: Subsolutions and associated sampling algorithms

+\end{proposition} \PN{This result can be proved using e.g.\ convex optimisation arguments.
+However, it is a special case of a more general result by the authors (Theorem \ref{thm:subsol}), presented later in this section and a separate proof is omitted.}

-As an illustration of the general construction of subsolutions described in \cite{DHN_2013}, start by considering the case $d=1$ and only algorithms for which the change of measure is independent of $t$.
-That is, if $\bar W$ is the subsolution from which the sampling distribution is constructed, then $D \bar W(t,x)$ is a function of only $x$.
-To emphasize this and to ease notation, let $\alpha (x) = - D \bar W(t,x) / 2$.
-Thus, the algorithm is based on the jump intensity
+As mentioned in the introduction we now only consider algorithms for which the change of measure is independent of $t$.
+That is, if $\bar W$ is the subsolution from which the sampling distribution is constructed, then $\nabla _x \bar W(t,x)$ is a function of only \PN{$x \in \bR$; even though $x\in \bR$ here, we use the notation $\nabla _x \bar W$ for the derivative with respect to $x$ to facilitate comparison with the rest of the paper.
+To emphasize the assumption that $\nabla _x \bar W(t,x)$ is a function of only $x$, not $t$,} and to ease notation, let $\alpha (x) = - \nabla _x \bar W(t,x) / 2$.
+Then the jump intensity used for importance sampling can be expressed as